+Note:’UND’ means undecided

 6.5.3.
 Corrective measures for reported virtual distance

 A fail decision for the sample means that the virtual distance calculators (algorithm) fail to report accurately the virtual distance of the system and appropriate action shall be taken by the manufacturer with the agreement of the responsible authority.
-This may lead to the requirement that the manufacturer repairs or replaces the faulty virtual distance calculator in all affected and future vehicles in the battery durability family, to correct already reported virtual distances for this family and to repeat the procedure for verification of Part B in order to confirm the pass or fail.
+This may lead to the requirement that the manufacturer repairs or replaces the faulty virtual distance calculator in all affected and future vehicles in the battery durability family, corrects already reported virtual distances for this family and repeats the procedure for verification of Part B in order to confirm the pass or fail.

 6.6.
 Process flow charts for Part A and Part B